Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Main Function QryTopVal().

-The main function QryTopVal() checks the Query Type (SELECT or APPEND or MAKE-TABLE) and if found valid then reads the SQL of the query.
-Checks for the existence of Top Values and other Property settings and if they exist then remove them.
+The main function QryTopVal() checks the validity of the Query Type (SELECT, APPEND, or MAKE-TABLE) and reads the SQL of the query.
+Checks for the existence of Top Values and other Property settings, and if they exist, then removes them.
 Redefines the query based on the Top Values and other property inputs from the user.

 Copy and paste the following VBA Code of QryTopVal() into the Standard Module and save it: